notSoTechnical/ROS/README.md

 =>$ . ~/catkin_ws/devel/setup.bash

-**To test publisher & Subscriber, do the following in cd /home/user/catkin_ws/src before running the programs or you would most likely getting errors such as "Command not found":**
+**To test publisher & Subscriber, do the following in cd /home/user/catkin_ws/src before running the programs or you would most likely getting errors such as "Command not found", "Package not found":**

 $ . ~/catkin_ws/devel/setup.bash <br>
 $ roscore <br>